Coupons

 contact your dedicated sales:

-Single-ended signals use one signal conductor referenced to a ground plane.
-In other words, a single-ended signal is the potential difference between a single conductor and the ground plane.
-This requires that the reference ground potentials at source and receiver be essentially the same.
+Single-ended signals use one conductor referenced to a ground plane.
+The signal represents the voltage difference between the trace and ground.
+This approach assumes matched ground potentials at driver and receiver.

 differential_vs_single-ended_illustration